untoxa/bgb_profiling_toolkit/readme.md

     symbols = load_nogmb_symbols(filename, resolve_banks=False)

-parse the *.sym file in no$gmb format, that is produced by link-gbz80 linker
+parses the *.sym file in no$gmb format, that is produced by link-gbz80 linker

     filename        : path and filename to *.sym symbols file resolve_banks   : optional parameter that allows to extract bank numbers from the comments in *.sym file;